GrantBirki/tgct/content/posts/tgct/index.md

 **Me**: "Uhh... no?
 How is that even relevant?"

 **Doctor**: "Well, I'm just trying to rule out any sexually transmitted diseases.
-It kind of looks like you coul have a septic hip from gonorrhea."
+It kind of looks like you could have a septic hip from gonorrhea."

 **Me**: *Visibly Puzzled* "I'm pretty sure I don't have gonorrhea.
 I've been in a monogamous relationship for the past 7 years and I've never had any symptoms of an STD."